cosmicboots/ece.nvim/README.md

 # ece.nvim -- The EditorConfig Editor

-ece.nvim is a Neovim plugin that provides a way to edit and manage `.editorconfig` files using the current Neovim settings.
+ece.nvim is a Neovim plugin that provides a way to edit and manage [EditorConfig](https://editorconfig.org/) files using the current Neovim settings.

 ## Installation